plaut/plaut.github.io/fisheye_tutorial/index.md

 For these reasons, it is always a good idea to undistort images before applying computer vision models to them.

 ## Monocular 3D object detection
-In monocular 3D object detection, we often parametrize the 3D bounding box as:
+In monocular 3D object detection, we often parametrize the 3D bounding box as
 \$\$u, v, W, H, L, q, Z\$\$
 where \$\\left[u, v\\right]\$ are the pixel coordinates of the object’s center in the image, \$\(W, H, L\)\$ are the 3D dimensions of the object, \$q\$ is the [local (allocentric) orientation](https://towardsdatascience.com/orientation-estimation-in-monocular-3d-object-detection-f850ace91411) as a [unit quaternion](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation), and \$Z\$ is the depth (the distance along the optical axis).
 These 10 values, together with the intrinsic camera calibration \$({f,u}_0, v_0)\$, are sufficient to compute the 8 corners of the 3D bounding box.